-In summary, the major components of locomotive noise arc, in order of significance, engine exhaust noise, casing-radiated noise, cooling fan noise, and wheel/rail noise.
+In summary, the major components of locomotive noise are, in order of significance, engine exhaust noise, casing-radiated noise, cooling fan noise, and wheel/rail noise.
 Table 4-4 shows average levels in dB(A) at 100 ft for each of these sources.
-Other sources, such as engine air intake.
+Other sources, such as engine air intake, traction motor blowers, and the traction motors themselves, have noise levels too far below the other sources to be identified.
+Also, Rootes blown engines have a very unpleasant "bark" which does not show up in any generally used method of measurement.